pflanze/functional-perl/docs/intro.md

 called.
 Functional Perl is no exception.

-(NOTE: the author didn't know about the `reply` repl and maybe others when finishing the work on this; he originally started `Chj::Repl` in 2004.
+(NOTE: the author didn't know about the `reply` repl and maybe others when finishing the work on this; he originally started `FP::Repl` in 2004.
 It might be worth merging the efforts.)

 There are three ways to run the functional-perl REPL:

- - Run it from somewhere in your program by using `use Chj::Repl;` and calling `repl;`.
+ - Run it from somewhere in your program by using `use FP::Repl;` and calling `repl;`.
  - Register the repl to be run upon encountering uncaught exceptions by adding `use Chj::Trapl;` somewhere to your code.